sntools/core/README.md

 # core
-Core tools for the SNTools toolbox
+Core tools of the SN Toolbox
+A more detailed README.md will come soon.